watercolor for beginners doesn't have to be scary, it's easy

 If you prewet right up next to them, it makes the color pool up against their dry edge.

-Make some marks behind the bird to simulate flight movement.
+You may make some marks behind the bird to simulate flight movement.

 watercolor is fun!